 Use All Customer Service Experience

-Many restaurants like to hire waiter & server personnel that have a broad range of experience in customer service positions, especially if that experience pertains to the kind of business the restaurant does.
+Many restaurants like to hire waiter and server personnel that have a broad range of experience in customer service positions, especially if that experience pertains to the kind of business the restaurant does.
 For example, if you are applying to a restaurant that has a lot of foot traffic, then your experience working in a busy call center would also be relevant.
 Offer the restaurant manager a complete picture and you will enhance your chances of getting the job.

 Include Point-of-Sale Software Experience

-Waiter & server staff need to be proficient on the point-of-sale software the restaurant uses to generate accurate checks for each table quickly.
+Restaurant staff need to be proficient on the point-of-sale software the restaurant uses to generate accurate checks for each table quickly.
 Your cover letter needs to touch on all of the POS software systems you have used in your career and your level of expertise with each system.
 One server who is unfamiliar with a piece of software can slow down an entire night and the restaurant is more interested in servers who can keep the tables moving smoothly to help enhance revenue.